adrianzysk/Portfolio/README.md

 # Portfolio

 This project was created with create-react-app.
+It is build on React.
+Uses external rest api from tmdb to search for films.
+It uses Redux to store search results.
+Site is done mainly for learning purpouse.

 ### `npm start`